Give us a call!

 Frequency

 Since industrial touchscreen computers are usually used frequently and by multiple users, you should disinfect the computer daily.
-During the COVID-19 pandemic, it is ideal to disinfect the computer between each user.
+Ideally, the computer should be disinfected between each user.
 You can leave disinfectant spray, wipes, and instructions next to shared workstations.

 How to disinfect Antimicrobial Computers